-If on April 13, 2018 your shares were registered directly in your name with ACADIA's transfer agent, Computershare, Inc., then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the meeting or vote by proxy.
-Whether or not you plan to attend the meeting, we urge you to fill out and return the proxy card that may be mailed to you, or vote by proxy over the telephone or on the internet as instructed below, to ensure your vote is counted.
+If, on April 22, 2022, your shares were registered directly in your name with Acadia's transfer agent, Computershare, Inc., then you are a stockholder of record.
+As a stockholder of record, you may vote online during the meeting or vote by proxy.
+Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card, or vote by proxy over the telephone or on the internet as instructed below, to ensure your vote is counted.